brunnurs/valuenet/README.md

 After each epoch the evaluation task is executed.
 Evaluation will use the Spider Evaluation script to execute SQL queries on the Spider databases.

 ### Database
+We allow the usage of both, PostgreSQL and SQLite and provide tools to access the databases when finding values.
+Have a look at `DatabaseValueFinderSQLite` and `DatabaseValueFinderPostgreSQL` for more details.

+####Spider
+The spider databases are rather small and use all SQLite.
+In contrary to PostgreSQL we use no native similarity measure, but

+####Cordis
 In contrary to the original work using the spider databases (SQLite) we switched for the CORDIS database to PostgreSQL.
 Due to the large about of data we also need a smarter way to look up values with a certain similarity, as the trivial method of the original paper is computationally unfeasible.